-A: Unfortunately, families across our footprint, which includes Indiana, Illinois and Kentucky, and many of our associates, are also facing rising childcare costs, but because of limited resources and a desire to remain fair and equitable, we are unable to fund tuition assistance programs or other childcare related costs.
+A: Unfortunately, families across our footprint, which includes Indiana, Kentucky, Southern Illinois and Southwestern Michigan, and many of our associates, are also facing rising childcare costs, but because of limited resources and a desire to remain fair and equitable, we are unable to fund tuition assistance programs or other childcare related costs.

 Q: What email address should be used for the account?

 A: When setting up the account user name and password for the application, please be sure to use an email address that is accessible to more than one person at the organization.
 If you are a contracted grantwriter, please set up different accounts for each organization that you represent using a valid email address accessible by that organization.
 Please refrain from using your personal email address or the same email address for multiple organizations.

 Q: Can I copy and paste information from a Word document into one of the application's text boxes?

 A: Yes.
 You can copy information from an existing Word document and paste that copy into the appropriate text box in the application.

 Q: I do not have all of the required documents in an electronic format.
 How do I submit them?